Kidulthood

-Made on a budget of £560,000, Kidulthood was released theatrically on 3 March 2006 and received praise and controversy for its depection of teenage life in London.
+Made on a budget of £560,000, Kidulthood was released theatrically on 3 March 2006 and received praise and controversy for its depiction of teenage life in London.
 The success of the film led to two sequels: Adulthood (2008) and Brotherhood (2016), both of which were written and directed by Clarke.

 Plot

 In 2002, at Ladbroke Grove, local school student Katie suffers intense physical and emotional bullying by a group of girls, as well as by another bully, Sam Peel.
 When her father picks her up from school that day, Sam quietly threatens to kill her if she ever tells anyone.
 That evening, Katie's older brother Lenny breaks into her room to discover that she has hanged herself.

 The following morning, the students are informed of Katie's death and are given the day off to mourn.
 Trevor "Trife" Hector and his best friends, Jay and Moony, decide to spend it smoking weed and drinking alcohol.
 Trife's pregnant ex-girlfriend Alisa decides to spend the day with her best friend Becky.

 Becky performs oral sex on an older man in return for drugs, and aggressively coaxes Alisa into joining in.
 The boys make their way to Sam's house on an estate to retrieve a Game Boy Sam had stolen from them the day before.
 Realising Sam is out, the boys also steal Sam's cannabis and Jay has sex with Sam's girlfriend Claire.
 Sam returns unexpectedly, but is beaten unconscious by the boys and they knock down Sam's mother as they flee.

 Alisa and Becky unexpectedly run into some of Katie's bullies aboard a train.
 Alisa, feeling bad that she was not there for Katie, berates the girls for the suffering they caused.
 Becky accidentally reveals that Alisa is pregnant, information that the bullies threaten to spread around school in an effort to humiliate Alisa.
 At the next station, Alisa hurries off the train to vomit, whilst Becky scorns her for putting her life at risk.
 Having successfully sold the drugs they acquired earlier, they head to a shopping centre to buy dresses for a party later that evening, before meeting up with the boys.
 Jay, convinced by Trife that Alisa's baby is Sam's, falsely informs her that Trife wants nothing to do with her.
 Heartbroken, Alisa asks Becky if they can leave, but Becky insists on going to the party.